 Position spotlight: Tech Recruiter

 Inna is a Senior Tech Recruiter on our Recruiting Team.
-In today’s post, she shares her experience recruiting for a high-growth startup and serving as an advisor and partner for her hiring teams.
+In today’s post, she shares her experience recruiting for a high-growth company and serving as an advisor and partner for her hiring teams.

 Could you please introduce yourself?